Moissinac-Massenat/bigdata/project_XavierMoissinac_NicolasDimitriu/readme.md

 ---

 By simplifying in this way, you retain the basic architecture with Kafka for data ingestion and HDFS for storage, while simplifying data processing with Hive and the option to add Spark if needed.
 This reduces project complexity while keeping a flexible architecture.

+## 6. Challenges Faced in the Big Data Project

+The integration of multiple technologies into a real-time data pipeline presented a number of technical difficulties during this project.
+Below is a synopsis of the primary challenges and the solutions offered:

+1. **Docker Container Configuration Issue**:
+   Communication between the Docker services (Kafka, HDFS, Hive, Spark) was difficult to establish.
+The solution was to properly configure Docker networks and ensure that the IP addresses and ports were accessible between the containers.

+2. **Hive Configuration with HDFS**:
+   Hive could not connect correctly to HDFS.
+We resolved this by configuring the environment variables **$HADOOP_HOME** and **$HADOOP_PREFIX** in the Hive container, allowing Hive to access Hadoop and analyze the data.

+3. **Writing Data from Kafka to HDFS Issue**:
+   Errors occurred when Kafka attempted to send data to HDFS.
+After adjusting the HDFS connection URL and verifying write permissions, we solved the issue by adding error handling mechanisms.

+4. **Not having access to SSH was a real problem**